 My rating: 4 of 5 stars

-Billy Budd is doomed to be ruthlessly crushed when he is transferred as a foretopman to naval ship HMS Indomitable.
-Here he meets his Valkyrie John Claggart, Master-at-Arms equivalent of Chief Police Office or discipline officer, who is always down upon Billy, for the reason indicated none other than his being divinely beautiful and angelically good.
+Billy Budd is doomed to be ruthlessly crushed when he is transferred as a foretopman to the naval ship HMS Indomitable.
+Here he meets his Valkyrie John Claggart, Master-at-Arms equivalent of Chief Police Office or discipline officer, who is always down upon Billy, for a reason indicated none other than his being divinely beautiful and angelically kind.
 It is the old veteran sailor named Dansker who regards Billy as his little child and informs him of Claggart’s devious motive.
-All these characters are at the helm of Captain Vere (whose name is derived from the Latin word verite, meaning truth.
+All these characters are at the helm of Captain Vere (whose name is derived from the Latin word Verite, meaning truth.
 Here the vessel is a model of representation of reality surrounded by seas, which is the world it anchors in.

 Claggart’s reason for his hatred of Billy is clandestine.
 He appears to act according to his ego, the conscious mind which Socrates considers as spirit.
-It appears that Claggart’s loathing of Billy becomes inflamed when Billy accidentally spills pea soup on his feet because he considers it to be Billy’s intentional effrontery.
+It seems that Claggart’s loathing of Billy becomes inflamed when Billy accidentally spills pea soup on his feet because he believes it to be Billy’s intentional effrontery.
 Claggart seems to act by his emotions based on the purely abstract reasoning of the mind.
 Therefore, Claggart’s model of reality is a result of his own way of interpreting the situation with his faulty assessment of the character that defiles his mind with dangerous antipathy toward the youth.

 Captain Vere, a figure of authority that convenes both Billy and Claggart on the subject of alleged mutiny as instigated by Billy, represents the ethical mind, the superego, the reason.
-He acts as an executor of justice to gird up the loins of discipline among his crew in the midst of the revolutionary wars on the sea.
+He acts as an executor of justice to gird up the loins of discipline among his crew amid the revolutionary wars on the sea.
 Vere feels that Billy is innocent; however, when Billy hits Claggart to death at his false accusation of him as a mutiny leader, Vere is convinced of Billy’s alleged guilt and orders his execution by hanging.
 In a way, Vere represents an amoral authority figure dealing with individual citizens or subjects according to law and order minus spirits and appetites.

-Reading this tale of an angelic sailor will give the reader a sense of reading a Norse mythological tale because the protagonist of the story is evocative of pathos flowing from the complex human nature that is sublimated into heroic triumph over the face of harsh reality of the world.
+Reading this tale of an angelic sailor will give the reader a sense of reading a Norse mythological tale because the protagonist of the story is evocative of pathos flowing from the complex human nature that is sublimated into heroic triumph over the face of the harsh reality of the world.